wp-plugins/defa-online-image-protector/readme.txt

 Caution : Defa Online Image Protector doesn't protect from screen capture.
 Caution 2 : Please use Defa Online Image Protector only the page you want to protect.
 Defa Online Image Protector can effect your google ranking and server memory resources.
+Caution 3 : Conflict with Defa Protector , Ampare Protector , Ampare Hide Links and other ob_start() software

 == Installation ==